AbeloByte/AbeloByte/README.md

 ### 🧭 About Me
 - **🎓 I’m currently studying:** Computer Science & Engineering, while learning and working on side projects that bring my learning to life.
-- **🚀 Learning Goals:** Keeping up with the latest and greatest in frameworks and tools to build efficient, scalable web apps.
+- **🚀 Learning Goals:** Keeping up with the latest and greatest in frameworks and tools to build efficient, scalable web apps plus in mainly learn Data Structure and Algorithm in deepth.
-- **💡 Fun Fact:** I love connecting with people over discussions about tech journeys, entrepreneurship, and innovative perspectives on life.
+- **💡 Fun Fact:** I love connecting with people over discussions about tech journeys, entrepreneurship,Community growth and innovative perspectives on life.

 # 💻 Tech Stack: